ivyliyuxuan/LI-YUXUAN-TSWD-Portfolio/Final Project Part II.md

  <br>
  <br>
+# Main Findings & Possible changes
+## For Logic and content
+1️⃣ Add more information on how to solve or avoid the overtime problem, as this is the part that the audience cares most about. <br>
+## For design
+1️⃣ Add a tab directory or other cue to give the audience a clearer idea of the structure. <br>
+2️⃣ Give a well design of the cover. <br>
+3️⃣ Redesign the last call on part.
+Maybe I can use some dynamic charts etc. to increase the visual experience of the audience. <br>
+## For charts
+1️⃣ Redesign the chart which presents that manufacturing, finance and information industries are more likely to have paid leave benefits.
+It may be possible to place these three industries in the main view area of the audience, in the upper left corner, and give a relatively large area.
+And the other industries in a smaller area in the lower right corner. <br>
+2️⃣ Redesign the chart which presents the longer service requirement brings longer vacation.
+It might be possible to make the chart less cluttered by adding control to allow viewers to choose between private industry or the state and local government. <br>

 # Data Source 📊
 The sources of the data have been labeled below the individual sketches.
 Here again, the data sources are summarized. <br><br>